 - If you’re involved in SAS educational programmes

-- When you report a pollution incident, or medical response form
+- When you report a pollution incident, or submit a sickness report form

-- When you sign up to our e-newsletter to receive information about fundraising, campaigns, our shop, volunteering activities
+- When you sign up to our e-newsletter to receive information about fundraising, campaigns, our shop and volunteering activities

 - To become one of our Regional Rep volunteers